Clean Regular Expressions In Swift

 • • • • •

 The simplest test we care about is whether a string matches a regular expression.
 Ruby has a nice, simple operator for that: =~.
-ExSwift implements it like so:
+ExSwift [implements it][string-operators] like so:

 // Code rewritten to show all the steps